quantify-os/quantify-scheduler/docs/tutorials/zhinst/Tutorial 1. UHFQA Monitor.rst

 This tutorial describes how to use :mod:`quantify.scheduler` to generate pulses and acquire monitor data, also visualized in the Quantum Analyzer Input tab of LabOne, using the UHFQA's AWG.

-For this tutorial lets use :func:`~quantify.scheduler.schedules.acquisition.raw_trace_schedule` to create a pulse level Schedule.
+For this tutorial lets use :func:`~quantify.scheduler.schedules.trace_schedules.trace_schedule` to create a pulse level Schedule.
 This utility function is used for debugging :class:`~quantify.scheduler.acquisition_library.Trace` acquisition with pulses of a large fixed duration.

 Requirements